b-lukaszuk/BS_wJ_eng/contents/lattice_paths.md

 entry](https://en.wikipedia.org/wiki/Lattice_path#Combinations_and_NE_lattice_paths).

 Still, for practical reasons I like to use computer calculations to help me with my understanding.
-Let's start small, first, analyze the pictures in
+Let's start small.
+First, analyze the pictures in
-@fig:latticePaths1x1wCoordinates and the previously depicted
+@fig:latticePaths1x1wCoordinates and @fig:latticePaths2x2wCoordinates.
-@fig:latticePaths2x2wCoordinates.

 > **_Note:_** The solution presented here is practical only fors small girds (up
 > to 4x4 lattice, 70 paths to calculate and to draw).
 [The original